dbolling-git/python_for_machine_learning_and_data_science/README.md

-# python_for_machine_learning_and_data_science
+# Python for machine learning and_ data science projects portfolio

-These are portfolio project's from the Python for Data Science and Machine Learning Bootcamp by Jose Portilla
+These are portfolio projects from the Python for Data Science and Machine Learning Bootcamp by Jose Portilla.
+I took this video course on Udemy and have used many of the concepts and libraries in building my own scripts.